MrMikey59/Web-Development/CSS/Keywords.md

 # CSS Keywords & Values

 **Note**: Color keywords are not covered in this document.
-Go to the [Color document](https://github.com/MrMikey59/00---Projects/blob/master/Web%20Design/Color.md) in Web Design.
+Go to the Color document in Web Development.

 | Keyword (Attribute) | Description |
 | --- | --- |